Times (Wolfgang Flür album): Background and release

 After the albums release, it was revealed that Flür had unknowingly worked with an impersonator who posed as Bangalter.
-Luke Perez, who ran the Daft Punk Historian blog, documented a timeline of events beginning with Flür’s February 2023 interview and Duggal’s accompanying tweet.
-Perez contacted Daft Punk’s social media team to clarify whether Bangalter had actually appeared on the record, and was informed that Bangalter had no involvement in the project.
-Later on, a user named sodasprouts publicly announced on social media that Thomas Vangarde was not an alias of Bangalter.
-They later stated that their legal teams had been informed of the hoax but asked the public to extend kindness to Flür regarding the situation.
-In his blog, Perez stated that sodasprouts, the owner of the official Daft Punk Discord, was in frequent contact with Daft Punk’s team.
-According to Perez, this confirmed that the information denying Bangalter's involvement came directly from the group's social media team.
+Luke Perez, who ran the Daft Punk Historian fan-blog, documented a timeline of events of the release.
+Perez reached out to the administrator of the official Daft Punk Discord, who is connected to Daft Punk's team, and received confirmation that Bangalter was not involved in the making of the album.
+It was publicly confirmed that Thomas Vangarde was not an alias of Bangalter and that their legal teams had been informed of the hoax.
+The Discord administrator asked the public to extend kindness to Flür regarding the situation.